The impact of spurious imaginary phonon modes on thermal properties of Metal-organic Frameworks: Methods

 \subsection{Estimation of the Debye Temperature}

-The phonon spectra of MOFs are characterized by several low frequency acoustic and optical phonon modes due to their soft and flexible nature as shown in the phonon band diagrams of MOF-74 in Figure \ref{fig:supp} and the five MOFs considered in this study (refer SI Figure S3).
-The lowest optical mode frequency at the $\Gamma$ point ($\omega_\text{opt}^\text{min}$) serves a quick proxy and upper limit to the Debye cutoff frequency ($\omega_D$) of the acoustic phonons \cite{proxy}.
+The phonon spectra of MOFs are characterized by several low frequency acoustic and optical phonon modes due to their soft and flexible nature as shown in the phonon band diagrams of MOF-74 in Fig. \ref{fig:supp} a) and the five MOFs considered in this study (refer SI Fig. S2).
+The lowest optical mode frequency at the $\Gamma$ point ($\omega_\text{opt}^\text{min}$) serves a quick proxy and upper limit to the Debye cutoff frequency ($\omega_D$) of the acoustic phonons as determined in \cite{proxy}.
 This provides a rough estimation of the Debye temperature ($\theta_D$) for framework structure according to the equation

 Table \ref{tab:debye} summarizes the $\theta_D$ estimates from MACE-MP-MOF0 with $\sim$ 0\% imaginary modes for several MOFs to provide an idea about the range of Debye temperatures of MOFs and that the corrected contribution can be safely applied at 300K and higher temperatures.
-This proxy is used rather than a rigorous estimation of the Debye temperature as the purpose of this computation is to show that the room temperature and higher ranges are far greater than the range of $\theta_D$ for MOFs.
 In cases where the phonon band diagrams contain spurious imaginary modes, $\theta_D$ should not be estimated directly as the acoustic phonon branches would be shifted below the 0 THz frequency limit which can lead to nonphysical predictions of temperatures.
+This proxy is not needed as an input for using the correction scheme and is used rather than a rigorous estimation of the Debye temperature, as the purpose of this computation is to show that the room temperature and higher ranges are far greater than the range of $\theta_D$ for MOFs.